Discover more from The Bigger Picture

 Equity is spreading like a wildfire, with no end in sight.
 But it’s time to ask the obvious questions: How much equity is enough?
 Who gets to decide what we should have and who it should be given to?
 And why should anyone have the right to determine what our view over the fence should look like?

-Ultimately, the obsession with equity is fundamentally flawed because it doesn’t address the root cause of inequities that are swelling the ranks of the disadvantaged, the very people that DEI claims to help.
-Equity ignores a systemic problem that feel-good slogans and corporate initiatives can’t solve because it transcends race, sex, and gender: we’re all trapped in a predatory, debt-based economy that forces us to compete for fewer resources that become more expensive over time.
-Black, white or yellow, straight or gay, cisgender or transgender, we are all victims of a toxic System that keeps us from making the pie bigger while steadily siphoning more wealth into the hands of a few.
+Ultimately, the obsession with equity is fundamentally flawed because it fails to address the root cause of inequities that are swelling the ranks of the disadvantaged, the very people that DEI claims to help.
+Equity ignores a systemic problem that feel-good slogans and corporate initiatives can’t solve because it transcends race, color, sex, and gender: All Americans are trapped in a dysfunctional, debt-based economy that forces us to compete for resources that become more scarce and more expensive over time — and our government is ignoring, and even enabling, this dysfunction.
+Black, white or yellow, straight or gay, cisgender or transgender, we are all victims of an increasingly toxic system that makes the pie bigger for some while steadily siphoning more wealth into the hands of a few.
+Our failing system has fueled a wealth inequality divide that’s almost unparalleled in the developed world.
+Life in the “richest” country has become a Squid Game that leaves fewer survivors each year, and the relentless focus on equity is conditioning us to accept our circumstances.

 Equity may be promoted under the banner of social justice, and it may give comfort to those wrestling with the guilt of their “privilege.”
-But it’s not going to lead to an outcome that benefits most Americans.
-It’s merely distracting us from the Bigger Picture that affects all of us on many levels.
-In the end, equity is just a clever ploy designed to make us content with more “equal”— but increasingly smaller— slices of the pie.
+But it won’t lead to an outcome that benefits most Americans.
+It merely distracts us from the Bigger Picture that affects all of us on many levels.
+In the end, equity is just a clever ploy designed to make us content with more “equal”— but increasingly smaller— slices of a shrinking pie.

 There are many examples of where DEI initiatives don't address root causes.
 Some examples: